huggingface/tokenizers/bindings/python/README.md

 Whenever these provided tokenizers don't give you enough freedom, you can build your own tokenizer, by putting all the different parts you need together.
-You can how we implemented the [provided tokenizers](https://github.com/huggingface/tokenizers/tree/master/bindings/python/tokenizers/implementations) and adapt them easily to your own needs.
+You can check how we implemented the [provided tokenizers](https://github.com/huggingface/tokenizers/tree/master/bindings/python/py_src/tokenizers/implementations) and adapt them easily to your own needs.

 #### Building a byte-level BPE